opentx/opentx-taranis-manual/advanced/audio.md

 - Global & Special Function triggers

+## SD Card contents
+SD Card contents can be downloaded as described in [Companion Sdcard](sdcard.md)

 ### Announcement To File Mapping / Definitions

 The sound mapping/definitions file is used to generate audio files with phrases such as telemetry lost/recovered and units.